DarioCattelan/DarioCattelan.github.io/content/Races/Axiomatics/Elves.md

 The Arwah (AHR-wha) are two spirits who volunteer to be in the Majilis.
 They hold two seats, the Seat of Flora and the Seat of Fauna. the Arwah hold far too few seats to pass any legislation, but each seat has a seasonal power of veto.
 Members of the Arwah are flaky by nature, and representatives do not always sit all season (though the Seat of Flora is much more likely to sit encumbered for a whole season).
 The Arwah voting patterns are mercurial and unpredictable, and other parties make great effort to secure the Arwah veto each season.

 ### Heralds
+In theory, the elves have 65 [[The Heralds|Heralds]], naming every member of the [[Elves#Projidi|Projidi political party]] a Herald (in fact, the Elvish word for Herald is Projidi).
+In practice, only the most senior members of the [[Rasul clan]] have active divine duties and powers.
+These heads are called the Projidi Shah (pro-GEE-dee SHAH), Elder Herald in the Common Tongue, or simply the Shah.

+#### The Shah
+Eight members of the [[Rasul clan]] make up the Prodiji Shah.
+Historically, these have most often been the eldest members of the clan, but approximately 200 years ago [[Hevlon Rasul]] chose to retire from the Prodiji, and ever since it has been acceptable for any member of the [[Rasul clan]] to be made a Shah.
+The Shah have important magical and mundane functions.
+As members of the [[Elves#Projidi|Prodiji]] they are responsible for a large political force within the [[Elves#The Majilis|Majilis]] .

+In the greater world of [[Kaloshen]], the Shah have a magical responsibility to maintain the natural cycles of the world, and ensure that Time continues to flow properly.
+The exact means by which this is done is unclear, but it is taught in the [[Nihiryat Lawall]] that the Shah usher in the four winds and the four seasons, ensure the tides kiss the top of the coast each day, and convince the sun to return each spring.

 # Biology
+## Ageless
+All Elves are [[Perpetuals|perpetuals]] with eternal youth, though they can die by disease or violence.
+Elves reach full physical maturity around the age of 25 where they stop any external form of aging.
+Elves seem to be able to identify the age of another elf via some unknown method, possibly via scent.
+For other races, the best gauge of an elf's age is the number of scars they possess and their demeanor.

+## Reproduction
+Elves reproduce much slower than other races, and go through a reproductive cycle with a long gaps in fertility.
+Typically, an elf will become able to conceive a child when they first reach physical maturity, and then only once every ~256 years thereafter.
+It is generally considered uncouth for an elf to become a parent during their first cycle, but it has been known to occur with family members of the [[Elves#The Majilis|Majilis]]  if a birth would propel them into the next political party.

 # History